matteo14c/HaploCoV/docs/source/haplocov.rst

 |
 | 4. **globally frequent genomic variants.** These are provided in the main github repository of HaploCoV, and include: *global_list.txt*: frequent worldwide, *areas_list.txt*: frequent at at least one macro-geographic area and *country_list.txt*: frequent at at least one country.

+All these files can be used alone, or in any combination by HaploCoV to derive novel designations.
+For example if a user wants to use the "1020_1080_list.txt" file from the **HighVar** folder and the "Dec2022_list.txt" from the **HighFreq** folder, the following configuration locales file will be used:

+.. list-table:: Multiple Genomic variants
+   :widths: 35 35 50 50 70
+   :header-rows: 1

+   * - Heading location
+     - Heading qualifier
+     - Heading start-date
+     - Heading end-date
+     - Heading genomic-variants
+   * - Italy
+     - country
+     - 2022-01-01
+     - 2022-11-11
+     - 1020_1080_list.txt,Dec2022_list.txt

-Please see the section `Genomic variants file <https://haplocov.readthedocs.io/en/latest/genomic.html>`_ above for additional information.
+Please see the section `Genomic variants file <https://haplocov.readthedocs.io/en/latest/genomic.html>`_ above for additional information on the content of the files and the rationale used to create them.

 If the pre-computed files do not suit their use case, users do also have the option to derive **custom** sets of genomic variants by analysing the selected locale and time-frame only.
 In this case the keyword **custom** needs to be indicated in the 5th column of the *locales* file (see below).
 High frequency genomic variants will be computed based on the current selection.